laikacuriosity/codeX_techno_01/READMEforNutrional_facts_EDA.md

 5. CONCLUSION:

 This EDA reveals important insights into calorie distribution and nutritional content of food items. <br>
-The analysis highlights outliers, category differences, and correlations, which can be used by restaurants, nutritionists,and customers to make informed dietary choices.<br>
+The analysis highlights outliers, category differences and correlations, which can be used by restaurants, nutritionists and customers to make informed dietary choices.<br>